MaeFlaherty/Obsidian-Vault/Intro/Structure Public Speaking.md

 Approach the idea from many different angles! dont throw exclusively anecdotes or exclusively statistics(Or if you do, vary the perspectives within the studies/stories)

+Split your time between points(slightly weighted or evenly, don't devote most of your time to only one point)

+## Deductive vs Inductive Reasoning
+General to specific/Specific to general

+## Contextual Reasoning
+Establish a context, then allow your thesis to slot into place

+## Transitions
+Make sure you flow smoothly from one point to the next.
+Interrupting/transitioning abruptly is less effective.

+Internal previews,

+### Pauses
+Pauses can be an effective transition as well

 # Conclusion